britishdan/greeting-tdd-tutorial/part-1.md

 The first thing we want to do is create an _end to end_ test (E2E).
 > _Take a moment_
 > Think about what you expect the test to do.
-> Try to decribe the test as a "Given, When, Then" sentance.
+> Try to describe the test as a "Given, When, Then" sentance.

 First we will create a Maven project with this directory structure
 ```